operand/agency/README.md

 services.

 - **Storage Support**
-Persistent session support will be included.
+Durable session support will be included.
 Other forms of storage will be considered as well though it's not clear yet what that will look like.

 - **More Examples**: